dmbarbour/glas/glas-src/bits/README.md

 # Bitstring Manipulations

-A bitstring in glas is a binary tree where every node has exactly one or zero children.
-Each edge is labeled 0 or 1, respectively representing the left or right child.
-The bitstring is encoded into the path through these edges.
+A bitstring in glas is encoded as a binary tree where every node has one or zero children.
+Each edge is labeled 0 or 1, representing a left or right child.
+A bitstring is encoded into the path through these edges.

             /       0       Tree represents bitstring
             \       1           0b011010001